In simple terms, it answers one question: how much effort does it take to run at a certain speed?

 Why Running Economy Matters

-But running economy determines how much of that potential you can actually use.
+VO₂ max defines your potential.
+Running economy determines how much of that potential you can actually use in practice.

 VO2 max sets the ceiling.
 Running economy determines how close you get to it.